-In this new era, fully elastic networks will be configured and maintained onthe-fly to best match customer bandwidth demand, maximize space segment efficiency and rapidly adapt the network to support changes in service requirements through the whole lifecycle of the network.
-The Elastic Era challenge must be met by both satellite operators and ground segment providers.
+In this new era, fully elastic networks will be configured and maintained on-the-fly to best match customer bandwidth demand, maximize space segment efficiency and rapidly adapt the network to support changes in service requirements through the whole lifecycle of the network.
+The Elastic Era challenge must be met by both the satellite operators, as well as the ground segment providers.